mooyg/hydralite/CONTRIBUTING.md

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 -   Reporting a bug
+-   Proposing new features
 -   Discussing the current state of the code
 -   Submitting a fix
--   Proposing new features
+-   Coding new features
 -   Becoming a maintainer

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+For now, We use github to host code, to track issues and feature requests, as well as accept pull requests.
+Once Hydralite is out, we will migrate our project management to it.

+## So, What Even is Hydralite?
+In short, Hydralite is an open-source project management and discovery platform that's the first of its kind to enforce credit-based project discovery and a obtains a minimalist project management system.
+Hydralite is a system that steers away from typical scrum methodology and adopts a state-of-the-art, intuitive system, but throws in project discovery, tight integration, developer outsourcing, soft releases, one click code deployments, seamless crowdsourced data and feedback collection, and loads more, into the mix.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests